immoreel/Markdownpad/README.md

 Markdownpad
 ===========

-A markdown notepad in an html file
+A markdown notepad in an html file.

 Utilizes [Showdown](https://github.com/coreyti/showdown) to render Markdown and [highlightjs](http://api.yandex.ru/jslibs/libs.xml#highlightjs) to do syntax highlighting